AdamBoley/The-Space-Marine-Legions/README.md

 Other sites exist to do this - namely [the Warhammer 40k fandom wiki](https://warhammer40k.fandom.com/wiki/Warhammer_40k_Wiki) and [Lexicanum](https://wh40k.lexicanum.com/wiki/Main_Page)

-That said, I personally dislike using these sites.
+That said, I personally dislike using these sites unless absolutely necessary.
 The Lexicanum site has a boring and uninteresting colour palette of grey and black.
 The Fandom site is more interesting, especially with the striking background image.
-However, I find it suffers from bloat - the information is not condensed as you might expect from a wikia site, and is often copy-pasted directly from source material.
+However, I find it suffers from bloat - the information is not condensed as you might expect from a wikia site, and is often copied and pasted directly from source material.
 Neither makes for an especially enjoyable reading experience - with Lexicanum, the user is forced to endure the bland colours, and with the Fandom site, the user to forced to trawl through a seemingly endless screed of often-contradictory information.

-This website aims to fix that.
+This website aims to provide and alternative to these existing options.
 It will make good use of the fantastically detailed artwork and will use an appealing, setting-appropriate colour palette.
 The content presented will be my own distillation of the source material.
 As I am the sole author, I can ensure that all of the information presented is correct and accurate as best as I can determine, but that it does not go into unnecessary and trivial detail.
 It will also be focused entirely on the Space Marine Legions, though scope exists for additional pages to be added dealing with other aspects of the Horus Heresy setting, such as in-setting history, other factions and major battles.

 The site consists of 4 pages - an index landing page, a contact page, and two content pages, one for the Loyalist Legions and the other for the Traitor Legions.